-The short answer is that the rock images were created by the Indigenous cultures traveling through or living in Walnut Canyon.
+Who created the rock images at Walnut Canyon?
+The rock images were created by the Indigenous cultures traveling through or living in Walnut Canyon.
 People have been present in the Walnut Canyon area for close to 13,000 years, and this period has likely encompassed many different cultures.
 The descriptions below are those commonly used by archaeologists; Native Peoples often use different methods for describing them.

 None of the rock images in Walnut Canyon can be unambiguously identified with the Paleo-Indian cultures.
 In fact, there are no solidly-identified Paleo-Indian rock images anywhere in the Americas, only a few very ambiguous figures that people have attempted to identify as representations of extinct animals of the Pleistocene like mammoths and camels.